LucasDelfino92/morrowindsharp/main.md

 All files installed from a same Nexus page should be merged into a single mod when using Mod Organizer 2.
 They should also be merged in the order they are listed in this guide, to avoid potential problems (such as update files being overwritten by older files from a same mod).
 The rule of thumb to use is that one hyperlink in the guide = one single mod on your MO2's left pane.

-By default, this guide will always require you to download the main file.
-On the occasion more specific instructions are required (e.g. multiple main files are present and you need directions, or additional files need to be installed) they will be provided.
+When the guide asks no specific file to be installed, it is implicit that the file you should download and install is the only main file available for download.
+Elsewhere, specific instructions will be given to point you in the right direction.

 # MORROWIND S#ARP